isomerpages/govtech-corp/media/technews/_posts/2019-01-03-post-Moments of Life: A new approach to seamless government digital services.md

 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="Mr Dominic Chan, director, MOL, at GovTech, shares his thoughts about MOL’s future direction and potential" src="/images/technews/moments-of-life-a-new-approach-to-government-digital-services-part1.png">
 </div>
-<h3>In times of need, hassle-free access to government digital services can be critical.
+<p>In times of need, hassle-free access to government digital services can
+be critical.
 The Moments of Life (MOL) platform spearheaded by GovTech aims to allow seamless interaction among the Singapore government, businesses and citizens.
-Mr Dominic Chan, director, MOL, at GovTech, shares his thoughts about MOL’s future direction and potential.</h3>
+Mr Dominic Chan, director, MOL, at GovTech, shares his thoughts about MOL’s future direction and potential.</p>
 <p>During critical turning points in life—whether you’re setting up a family,
 a company, or caring for an ageing parent—transactions with the government are often inevitable.
 In situations such as these, the less friction between